Bayesian inference for the Markov-modulated Poisson process with an outcome process: Discussion

 Since our algorithm is a Gibbs sampler, it requires no tuning parameters and could be used ``off the shelf" by practitioners.
 Simulation studies indicate the effectiveness of the Gibbs sampler and show how the event times contribute vital information, especially when the outcome process lacks a clear separation between the states.
 By integrating observation times and death into the model, we enhance our understanding of disease dynamics and healthcare utilization patterns, thus advancing the methodology for analyzing longitudinal data in healthcare research.
-These extensions enable a more robust and comprehensive analysis, offering insights that can inform clinical decision-making and improve patient care strategies.
+In our application, we imposed a constraint that the process can only progress forward since COPD gets progressively worse over time \citep{COPD}.
+However, one could make no restrictions on the allowed transitions in the state space.
+In the absence of other information, the hidden state would then be non-identifiable with all permutations of the state labels equivalent.
+To avoid the ensuing identifiability issue, meaningful priors could be placed on the outcome models for each state or the outcome process event rates – that is, we would distinguish the states via their impact on the observable quantities or imposing certain restrictions on $\bQ$ (see Section 4 in \citealp{luocthmm2018a} for a detailed discussion).